svh2811/Driving-Behavior-Cloning/README.md

 ### Future work

-* Instead if mimicing the driving behaviour of the dataset curator, once can manually created a very small dataset with perfect steer angles at positions in the track.
-For this approach since the dataset size would be small network would have to be regularized robustly to prevent overfitting.
+* Instead if mimicking the driving behavior of the dataset curator, once can manually create a very small dataset with perfect steer angles at positions in the track.
+For this approach since the dataset size would be small.
+Hence the network would have to be regularized robustly to prevent overfitting.
-* End to end training for behaviour cloning is presumably a weak approach, since the behaviour learned do not seem to be easily tranferable as seen from mountain track.
+* End to end training for behavior cloning is presumably a weak approach, since the behavior learned do not seem to be easily transferable as seen from mountain track.
 Reinforcement learning might be a better suited to tackle this problem.